HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/open-source-group-kickoff.md

 Yes the following tools will be deployed:

 - Zoom for video conferencing.
 Only internal teams will have a Zoom license, but the public will join Zoom
+- **Google group:** We'll use this for email-based communication with our open source community.
+- **Public wiki:** We'll be using this to share public information about the project, such as onboarding guides, presentations, and meeting notes for public meetings.

 ### Services being integrated in PROD for the first time